Jonathan Agnew column: Dropped catches cost sloppy England

 It was a costly drop too, as Hashim Amla and De Villiers were able to build a fifth-wicket partnership of 95 at a time when England were desperate for wickets.

-In the context of the series, those drops have proved more problematic because of the way South Africa have batted.
+In the context of those drops have proved more problematic because of the way South Africa have batted.

 The tourists have sold their wickets dearly, which can't always be said of the home side.